-If you see a swarm and want a responsible beekeeper to come and catch it… there is a list for that!
+If you see a swarm and want a responsible beekeeper to come and catch it… we have a list.

 Call one of the people for the right area and be prepared to answer a few questions about: if you own the property/house, how high the swarm is, how big and when it arrived.